-In 2016, discrimination against certain nationalities continued to be applied in practice, as asylum applicants from some countries are not released and their status determination is conducted in the pre-removal detention centres.1
+In 2017, discrimination against certain nationalities has continued to be applied in practice, as asylum seekers from some countries are not released and their status determination is unlawfully conducted in the pre-removal detention centres.1

-The average detention duration applied to discriminated nationalities in 2016 was 173 days or 5.7 months.
+The average detention duration applied to discriminated nationalities in 2017 was 116 days or 3.8 months.

 - 1. Article 45b LAR.